NASAWorldWind/NASAWorldWind.github.io/content/java/demos.md

 The applications here demonstrate some of WorldWind's rich capabilities.
 Also see [WorldWind Europa Challenge site](http://eurochallenge.como.polimi.it/) for a collection of applications created by the WorldWind Europa Challenge teams.

+### Requirements

+- Up to date video card drivers
+- Oracle Java Runtime Environment (JRE) 1.7.0
+- Java and OpenGL setup can be tested using JOGL demo site.

-{{% panel title="Application Template" link="https://github.com/NASAWorldWind/WorldWindJava/blob/develop/src/gov/nasa/worldwindx/examples/ApplicationTemplate.java" imgUrl="/img/java/applicationtemplate_01_250.jpg" %}}
+{{% panel title="Application Template" link="https://worldwind.arc.nasa.gov/java/latest/webstart/ApplicationTemplate.jnlp" imgUrl="/img/java/applicationtemplate_01_250.jpg" %}}
 This is the most basic usage of the SDK.
 It displays the default globe with its default layers.
 It includes capabilities such as a compass and status bar that are common to most applications, and presents Earth within a star field and with an atmosphere.
 It requires only 6 lines of code to instantiate everything seen here.
 {{% /panel %}}

-{{% panel title="KML Viewer" link="https://github.com/NASAWorldWind/WorldWindJava/blob/develop/src/gov/nasa/worldwindx/examples/kml/KMLViewer.java" imgUrl="/img/java/kmlviewer_01_250.jpg" %}}
+{{% panel title="KML Viewer" link="https://worldwind.arc.nasa.gov/java/latest/webstart/kml/KMLViewer.jnlp" imgUrl="/img/java/kmlviewer_01_250.jpg" %}}
 Demonstrates loading, displaying, and interacting with KML content in WorldWind.
 {{% /panel %}}

-{{% panel title="WMS Layer Manager" link="https://github.com/NASAWorldWind/WorldWindJava/blob/develop/src/gov/nasa/worldwindx/examples/WMSLayerManager.java" imgUrl="/img/java/wmslayermanager_01_250.jpg" %}}
+{{% panel title="WMS Layer Manager" link="https://worldwind.arc.nasa.gov/java/latest/webstart/WMSLayerManager.jnlp" imgUrl="/img/java/wmslayermanager_01_250.jpg" %}}
 This example application demonstrates the SDK WMS capabilities.
 It features a WMS layer panel that allows you to access any WMS server and layers.

 To add a server, click on the + tab and enter a url.
 After the WMS discovery process, the list of available layers is displayed.
 Select one to add it to the current globe layer list.
 Unselect it to remove it.
 {{% /panel %}}

-{{% panel title="Installing Images and Elevations" link="https://github.com/NASAWorldWind/WorldWindJava/blob/develop/src/gov/nasa/worldwindx/examples/dataimport/InstallImageryAndElevationsDemo.java" imgUrl="/img/java/rasterviewer.png" %}}
+{{% panel title="Installing Images and Elevations" link="https://worldwind.arc.nasa.gov/java/latest/webstart/dataimport/InstallImageryAndElevationsDemo.jnlp" imgUrl="/img/java/rasterviewer.png" %}}
 The WorldWind Java Installing Imagery And Elevations Demo enables a user to install image data and elevation data from a file on the local hard drive.
 This data can be installed as a full pyramid of tiles or as a partial pyramid.
 Installing a full pyramid takes longer and consumes more space on the user's hard drive, but has the best runtime performance.
 Installing a partial pyramid takes less time and consumes less space on the user's hard drive, but requires that the original data not be moved or deleted.
 {{% /panel %}}

-{{% panel title="Export Surface Imagery and Elevations" link="https://github.com/NASAWorldWind/WorldWindJava/blob/develop/src/gov/nasa/worldwindx/examples/ExportImageOrElevations.java" imgUrl="/img/java/exportimageorelevations_01_250.jpg" %}}
+{{% panel title="Export Surface Imagery and Elevations" link="https://worldwind.arc.nasa.gov/java/latest/webstart/ExportImageOrElevations.jnlp" imgUrl="/img/java/exportimageorelevations_01_250.jpg" %}}
 Demonstrates how to use the SectorSelector utility to save a selected region of surface imagery and elevations to a GeoTIFF file.
 {{% /panel %}}

-{{% panel title="Scankort Denmark Data" link="https://github.com/NASAWorldWind/WorldWindJava/blob/develop/src/gov/nasa/worldwindx/examples/ScankortDenmark.java" imgUrl="/img/java/scankortdenmark_01_250.jpg" %}}
+{{% panel title="Scankort Denmark Data" link="https://worldwind.arc.nasa.gov/java/latest/webstart/ScankortDenmark.jnlp" imgUrl="/img/java/scankortdenmark_01_250.jpg" %}}
 Demonstrates high resolution imagery (0.2 meters per pixel) and elevation data (1.6 meters per pixel) served by the WorldWind WMS, and visualized by the WorldWind Java client.
 {{% /panel %}}

-{{% panel title="Rigid Shapes" link="https://github.com/NASAWorldWind/WorldWindJava/blob/develop/src/gov/nasa/worldwindx/examples/RigidShapes.java" imgUrl="/img/java/rigidshapes_01_250.jpg" %}}
+{{% panel title="Rigid Shapes" link="https://worldwind.arc.nasa.gov/java/latest/webstart/RigidShapes.jnlp" imgUrl="/img/java/rigidshapes_01_250.jpg" %}}
 Demonstrates visualization of common rigid shape types in WorldWind Java.
 Includes six rigid shape types: Box, Cone, Cylinder, Ellipsoid/Sphere, Pyramid, and Wedge.
 {{% /panel %}}

-{{% panel title="Extruded Shapes" link="https://github.com/NASAWorldWind/WorldWindJava/blob/develop/src/gov/nasa/worldwindx/examples/ExtrudedShapes.java" imgUrl="/img/java/extrudedshapes_01_250.jpg" %}}
+{{% panel title="Extruded Shapes" link="https://worldwind.arc.nasa.gov/java/latest/webstart/ExtrudedShapes.jnlp" imgUrl="/img/java/extrudedshapes_01_250.jpg" %}}
 Shows visualization of textured 3D buildings with WorldWind Java SDK Extruded Shapes.
 {{% /panel %}}

-{{% panel title="Surface Shapes" link="https://github.com/NASAWorldWind/WorldWindJava/blob/develop/src/gov/nasa/worldwindx/examples/SurfaceShapes.java" imgUrl="/img/java/surfaceshapes_01_250.jpg" %}}
+{{% panel title="Surface Shapes" link="https://worldwind.arc.nasa.gov/java/latest/webstart/SurfaceShapes.jnlp" imgUrl="/img/java/surfaceshapes_01_250.jpg" %}}
 Demonstrates visualization of common terrain following shapes in WorldWind Java.
 Includes five surface shape types: SurfacePolyline, SurfaceQuad/SurfaceSquare, SurfaceEllipse/SurfaceCircle, SurfaceSector, and SurfacePolygon.
 {{% /panel %}}

-{{% panel title="Airspaces" link="https://github.com/NASAWorldWind/WorldWindJava/blob/develop/src/gov/nasa/worldwindx/examples/Airspaces.java" imgUrl="/img/java/airspaces_01_250.jpg" %}}
+{{% panel title="Airspaces" link="https://worldwind.arc.nasa.gov/java/latest/webstart/Airspaces.jnlp" imgUrl="/img/java/airspaces_01_250.jpg" %}}
 Demonstrates the WorldWind Java controlled airspaces tookit.

 Airspaces feature 3D volumes controlled by geographic coordinates and upper- and lower- altitude boundaries.
 Airspaces optionally conform to the terrain as you move them.
 They demonstrate what's possible in terms of dynamic manipulation of data in 3D space.
 {{% /panel %}}

-{{% panel title="Analytic Surface" link="https://github.com/NASAWorldWind/WorldWindJava/blob/develop/src/gov/nasa/worldwindx/examples/analytics/AnalyticSurface.java" imgUrl="/img/java/analyticsurface_01_250.jpg" %}}
+{{% panel title="Analytic Surface" link="https://worldwind.arc.nasa.gov/java/latest/webstart/analytics/AnalyticSurface.jnlp" imgUrl="/img/java/analyticsurface_01_250.jpg" %}}
 Demonstrates visual representation of scalar values over a grid of geographic positions.
 AnalyticSurface supports dynamic scalar data by providing a simple, high throughput rendering pipeline for the application.

 This demonstrates two unique surface types: